Midi controllers with orx-midi

 Listening to the controller

 Once connected to a controller we can start listening to the MIDI events it sends out.
-The orx-midi library supports controller change, note on and note off events.
+The orx-midi library supports six types of MIDI events.

 fun main() = application {